FaheemFHM/image-library-prototype/README.md

 - Responsiveness to screen sizes
 - Video playing subsystem

-## Known Issues

-- UI still appears to freeze when loading large amounts of data
-- Adding a tag sometimes crashes the system

 ## License

 MIT License - feel free to use and adapt.

 ## Extra

 Built as a learning project during my university break.
-Development is ongoing, with planned future improvements.